Our Ocean Extension Camino

 - Extra luggage transfer or storage

-Crossroads Travel; Our focus is to ensure your comfort at the end of your walking day.
+Crossroads Travel; Our accommodation focus is to ensure your comfort at the end of a long walking day.

-We have carefully and extensively researched accommodation options on the Camino.
+We have carefully and extensively researched accommodation options on Camino.
 Keeping a close eye on changes and new places for you to stay.